-Cash comprises cash in hand and on deposit, including any amounts held by the Fund's external investment manager.
+Cash comprises cash on deposit, including any amounts held by the Fund's external investment manager.
 All cash balances are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to minimal risk of changes in value.